Getting started

 nitric start

-Nitric will automatically run your application using the service start script, this is located in your nitric.yaml.
+Nitric will automatically run your application using the service start command from the nitric.yaml file.

-After your service is running, it will register itself with the server.
-All the APIs are locally hosted on their own port, which will be displayed in the CLI output as http://localhost:<port_number>.
+Once your services are running, they will register themselves with the server.
+Resources like HTTP APIs and Websockets will be hosted on their own port, which will also be displayed in the CLI output as http://localhost:<port_number>.

 curl http://localhost:4001/hello/John